Prince Hamlet

 Prince Hamlet is the title character and protagonist of William Shakespeare's tragedy Hamlet (1599–1601).
-He is the Prince of Denmark, nephew to the usurping Claudius, and son of King Hamlet, the previous King of Denmark.
+He is the Prince of Denmark, nephew of the usurping Claudius, and son of King Hamlet, the previous King of Denmark.
 At the beginning of the play, he is conflicted whether, and how, to avenge the murder of his father, and struggles with his own sanity along the way.
 By the end of the tragedy, Hamlet has caused the deaths of Polonius, Laertes, Claudius, and Rosencrantz and Guildenstern, two acquaintances of his from childhood.
 He is also indirectly involved in the deaths of his love Ophelia (drowning) and of his mother Gertrude (mistakenly poisoned by Claudius).

 Role in the play

 The play opens with Hamlet deeply depressed over the recent death of his father, King Hamlet, and his uncle Claudius' ascension to the throne and hasty marriage to Hamlet's mother Gertrude.
 One night, his father's ghost appears to him and tells him that Claudius murdered him in order to usurp the throne, and commands his son to avenge his death.

 Claudius sends for two of Hamlet's friends from Wittenberg, to find out what is causing Hamlet so much pain.
 Claudius and his advisor Polonius persuade Ophelia—Polonius' daughter and Hamlet's love interest—to speak with Hamlet while they secretly listen.
 Hamlet enters, contemplating suicide ("To be, or not to be").
 Ophelia greets him, and offers to return his remembrances (tokens of his love interest), upon which Hamlet questions her honesty and tells her to "get thee to a nunnery" (a suggestion of either erotic criticism of hypersexuality, or of escape from the Danish succession crisis that will become bloody.)

 Hamlet devises a test to see whether Claudius is guilty: he hires a group of actors to perform a play about the murder of a king in front of the royal court, and has Horatio gauge Claudius' reaction.
 Claudius demands the play be stopped half through because it causes him to experience guilt.
 When Claudius leaves the on stage "audience" deeply upset, Hamlet knows that the ghost was telling the truth.
 He follows Claudius into his chambers in order to kill him, but stops when he sees his uncle praying; he does not want to kill Claudius while he is in a state of grace because Hamlet wants Claudius to suffer in purgatory and Claudius has just attempted to cleanse his sin through confession.
 A second attempt on Claudius' life ends in Polonius' accidental death.